lightbend/mesos-spark-integration-tests/test-runner/README.md

-# Guide Spark Mesos integration tests
+# Spark Mesos integration tests

-The goal of this project to provide adequate test suite to test Spark Mesos integration and verify supported mesos features are working properly for Spark.
-Ideally these tests should be run again very Spark pull request before they are merged to master.
+The goal of this project to provide an adequate test suite for Spark and Mesos integration.
+These tests should run against any Mesos cluster, but for convenience this repository comes with a Docker-based set-up.
+Check `../mesos-docker` for details.
+Ideally, any developer should be able to checkout this repository and run the test suite on his development machine.

 ## Prerequisite

-This project assumes that you have docker based mesos cluster running locally.

-Please use the [spark-ops-docker](https://github.com/typesafehub/spark-ops-docker/) project to setup your mesos cluster.
+This project assumes that you have a Mesos cluster.
+You can use the scripts in [../mesos-docker](../mesos-docker) to setup one if you don't have access to an existing cluster.

-#### Currently it only supports local docker mode.
-In future we will add EC2 support.

 ## Configure the project

-Update the **application.conf** file under *src/main/resources* with respective values before running the tests.
+There are number of settings that you need to provide for tests to run.
+Update the [application.conf](src/main/resources/application.conf) with respective values before running the tests.

+> In case you are using the Docker-based scripts, a valid configuration file has been saved for
+> your convenience in `./mit-application.conf`.
+You can either overwrite the existing example in
+> `/src/main/resources`, or pass `-Dconfig.file=mit-application.conf` to Sbt.

 ##Running the tests